rbnograles/rbnograles/README.md

     </a>
   </div>
   <br/>
-  <p> Hi there, I'm Ryan Nograles! 👋<p/>
+  # Hi there, I'm Ryan Nograles! 👋
-  Custom Software Engineering Sr. Analyst @ Accenture in the Philippines
+  #### Custom Software Engineering Sr. Analyst @ Accenture in the Philippines
 </div>

 ---